 From concept to execution, working alongside JSHN founder Justin Auciello, we produced a neat little package that included intro and outro tagged photos from the four-county shore area, regular weather news, article and feature lead-ins, event postings, a regional news collection service called Shorepoints plus interchangeable culture and history sections as This Week in Shore History, Coastal Reader, Shore Navigator and Dancing in the Dark.

-Starting in Winter 2012, I took on a part-time role providing articles, photography and overall design plus logo creation to Pine Beach Connections, a seasonal municipal newsletter.
+Starting in June 2011, I took on a part-time role providing articles, photography and overall design plus logo creation to Pine Beach Connections, a seasonal municipal newsletter.

 The following is an example of the regional history features often created for Jersey Shore Hurricane’s website, JSHN.org, and shared across social media.
 Above is an archived photograph I recreated into a pseudo-1980s videogame graphic to evoke the era.